You may want to have the perfect look for

 Decorative contact lenses are sometimes called:

-The risks of not using contact lenses correctly include:
+Problems from not using contact lenses correctly can

-If you plan on wearing decorative contact lenses, even if only for a special event, you need to make sure that you:
+If you plan on wearing decorative contact lenses, even if only for a special event, make sure that you:

-- Get an eye exam.
+DO get an eye exam.
+A licensed eye doctor will examine your eyes to make sure the contact lenses fit properly.
 The fit of your contact lenses is very important.
 A wrong fit can cause damage to your eyes.
 Be sure to always go for follow-up eye exams.

-- Know how to care for your contact lenses.
+DO follow the contact lens care instrutions.
 Follow the instructions for wearing, cleaning, and disinfecting that come with your contact lenses.
 If you do not receive instructions, ask your eye doctor for them.

 Remember—buying contact lenses without a prescription is dangerous!